 Featured

-There are significant wait lists for Long Term Care in most areas of the province.
+There are significant wait lists for long-term care in most areas of the province.
 The length of your wait is dependent upon which Home and the type of accommodation you have selected.

 Many Retirement Residences welcome pets but ask to be certain.
 If pets are allowed, you are fully responsible for your pet and to provide an emergency contact should you be unable to care for it.